 2.2.5.
 Working Level Support

-Depending on the complexity of the project, the Team Leader may establish one or more working groups that support the PSC by assessing hazards or reviewing the integrity of specific systems.
+Depending on the complexity of the project, one or more working groups may be established that support the PSC by assessing hazards or reviewing the integrity of specific systems.
 Integrity working groups could consider structure, propulsion or other electrical or mechanical systems, reporting significant issues to the PSC.

 2.2.6.
 Safety Management Committee